Aiven-Open/klaw-docs/docs/docs/howto/kafka-cluster-migration/sync-topics-to-cluster.rst

-Synchronize Topics to Cluster
+Synchronize Topics to cluster
 =============================

-If topics from Klaw have to be synchronized to a Kafka cluster, then follow the below procedure.
-This procedure involves displaying the topics in Klaw and creating them on the Kafka cluster.
+To synchronize topics from Klaw to an Apache Kafka cluster, follow the below steps, which involve displaying the topics in Klaw and creating them on the Apache Kafka cluster.

-1. Make sure Environments and  ``klaw.tenant.config`` property is configured as described under :doc:`tenant-config`
+1. Configure Environments and the ``klaw.tenant.config`` property as outlined in the :doc:`tenant-config` documentation.

-2. Login as SUPERADMIN, or with role who has permission ``SYNC_BACK_TOPICS``
+2. Log in as a SUPERADMIN or user with the ``SYNC_BACK_TOPICS`` permission.

-3. Go to menu Synchronize -> Topics to Cluster
+3. Navigate to the Synchronize menu and select **Topics to Cluster**.

-4. Topics can be synchronized with two options

-    Select source environment (Klaw metadata with topics) and target environment (kafka cluster where topics have to be created)
+4. To synchronize topics, select the source environment (Klaw metadata with topics) and target environment (kafka cluster where topics have to be created).

 .. image:: /../../../_static/images/sync/SyncTopicsToCluster.png

-This way topics can be created on any kafka cluster.
-If a topic already exists, you would notice an 'TopicAlreadyExistsException', and proceed with others.
+If a topic already exists, you will see a ``TopicAlreadyExistsException``, which can be ignored, and you can proceed with the other topics.